menu

 The overall crime rate in Bloomburg is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Bloomburg doesn't have a public transportation system that people use for their commute.
+Bloomburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics